tier4/driving_log_replayer/docs/use_case/performance_diag.en.md

 ### Evaluation Result Format

-In performance_diag, visibility and blockage are evaluated.
+In `performance_diag` evaluation scenario visibility and blockage are evaluated.
-The Result is true if both visibility and blockage are passed, and false otherwise.
+The `Result` is `true` if both visibility and blockage evaluation steps have passed.
+Otherwise, the `Result` is `false`.

-The format is shown below.
+The result format is shown below.
-However, common parts that have already been explained in the result file format are omitted.
+*NOTE: common part of the result file format, which has already been explained, is omitted.*

 ```json
 {